ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

   owning_group, and mode enable use of a POSIX-based authorization model, as described in {{AUTHFA-posix}}.
-  Since these attributes are always supported, this authorization model is aways available.
+  Since these attributes are always supported, this authorization model is always available.

 * \[Consensus Needed (Item #67d)]: The acl attribute (or the attribute dacl in NFSv4.1) can